 Roof prism glasses don’t have an external bridge that joins the two eyepieces as in Porro glasses.
 Focusing is done by moving lenses inside the device.
 There are no moving parts outside, the mechanics of the binoculars are protected.
 Waterproof and fog proofing is easier to realize in Roof Prism binoculars.

-For close-range viewing of small objects, Roof prisms binoculars perform much better than Porro glasses.
-However, depth perception is less in roof prism binoculars than in Porro prism binoculars.
+For near field viewing of small objects, Roof prisms binoculars perform much better than Porro glasses.
+Depth perception is less in roof prism binoculars than in Porro prism binoculars.

 Porro Prism vs Roof Prism Binoculars, Which is Better?

 The difference between Porro prism and Roof prism binoculars is in the design and the respective features.
 Roof prism binoculars have lately become more popular than Porro prism binoculars.
-However, Porro prism binoculars are great for watching birds or wildlife in low light conditions.
+However, Porro prism binoculars are great for watching birds or other small objects.